aplbrain/bossphorus/README.md

 See [Feature Parity](docs/Features.md) for more information.

+## Disk Usage

+Bossphorus caches cuboids in the `uploads` folder that's created in the current working directory.
+Currently, it will cache up to 1000 cuboids in this folder.
+The least recently used cuboids are removed when the cuboid limit is reached.

 ## Configuration

 Environment variables have precedence over the `Rocket.toml` config file.

 ### Environment Variables